Can your disaster recovery plan keep your business always on?

 Even though an estimated 95% of enterprises have some form of a disaster recovery plan, Forrester research found that only 18% of surveyed business and IT professionals consider their businesses prepared to handle a disaster.

-Reasons offered for their lack of confidence included insufficient testing, lack of staff, misalignment between the plan and current IT environment, and mismatched expectations between business needs and IT.
+Reasons offered for their lack of confidence included insufficient testing, lack of staff, misalignment between the plan and the current IT environment, and mismatched expectations between business needs and IT.

 Most businesses have a standard disaster recovery plan that defines processes and procedures to guide employees on how to act if a natural disaster strikes, what to do in case of a network outage, and how often to back up mission-critical data.
 Some, more sophisticated plans also include an architected multi-datacenter strategy that mirrors key applications between locations to ensure employees will be able to log in and keep the business running normally if the production site goes off-line.